AviAvinav/AviAvinav/README.md

 ## I'm a Student and Developer!

-- 🌐 I'm currently learning Web 3.0, Rust & Neovim.
+- 🌐 I'm currently learning Web 3.0 & Rust.
-- 🦫 I'm working on less-wierd (a javascript library) & kaam (a cli tool)
+- 🦫 I'm working on [hurricane](https://github.com/AviAvinav/Hurricane), a typescript-based command-line.
 - 🤖 I'm looking forward to learning more technologies.
-- 📅 2021 Goals: Contribute more to open source.
+- 📅 2022 Goals: Create something worthwhile, that people will actually use.
-- 🪴 Bonus: I love to play minecraft.
+- 🪴 Bonus: I love to play minecraft, though I am not good at it.

 ### Connect with me